hrsha03/health-query-ai-assistant/README.md

-# 🩺 Health Assist Bot — Local RAG + LLM Symptom Guide
+# 🩺 HealthQuery AI Assistant — Local RAG + LLM Symptom Guide

 A privacy-friendly, AI-powered virtual healthcare assistant that helps users understand their symptoms and guides them on whether to seek medical attention.

 This assistant runs **locally** using:
-- ✅ Amazon Titan Embeddings (for vector search)
+- Amazon Titan Embeddings (for vector search)
-- ✅ Meta LLaMA3-8B via Amazon Bedrock (for response generation)
+- Meta LLaMA3-8B via Amazon Bedrock (for response generation)
-- ✅ FAISS for fast document search
+- FAISS for fast document search
-- ✅ Streamlit for interactive chat UI
+- Streamlit for interactive chat UI

 ---